areynold/accessibility-for-project-managers/project-manager-presentation-outline.md

 ## Establishing Process to Minimize Risk

+* Different user groups will have competing needs
+* Accessibility is best included in an iterative fashion.
+Don't just test at the end of the lifecycle
 * Work with team members to automate accessibility testing when possible
 * Get QA and your accessibility experts involved early!
 * Get user feedback early!
 * Follow your checklists

+## Working with vendors

+* Use the Accessibility Requirements for Procured Software v1.7 document as a reference.
+* Be prepared to work with vendors that aren't familiar with accessibility requirements.
+    * This may mean finding other vendors
+* Make sure accessibility requirements are communicated to the vendor and in the contract
+    * Need to include remediation ("if it doesn't meet X, then it will be added on an agreed-upon time")
+* Check for VPAT from the vendor
+* Determine the vendor's point of contact to handle accessibility issues

 ## How do you know you're done

 * Accessibility is treated like any other requirement.
-You're done when you need to release.
+You're done when you need to release (or run out of money).
     * Because you've prioritized your requirements, you know what needs to be completed to release a product.
 * Be aware that accessibility technology changes quickly.
 When handing off to a product team, be aware that they will need to update the product to meet these changes.
+* Changing content may invalidate site accessibility
 * Document where future enhancements are needed.

-## Working with vendors

-* Use the Accessibility Requirements for Procured Software v1.7 document as a reference.
-* Be prepared to work with vendors that aren't familiar with accessibility requirements.
-    * This may mean finding other vendors